How can I control how much data Netflix uses?

 - Auto (Adjusts automatically to deliver the highest possible quality, based on your current Internet connection speed)

 To select a setting that works best for your Internet plan, navigate to the Your Account page and select Playback settings in the My Profile section.
-It can take up to 8 hours for these changes to take effect.
-Restricting data usage may effect video quality while watching Netflix.
+It can take up to 8 hours for these changes to take effect, and restricting data usage may affect video quality.

-Data usage settings only apply to the Netflix profile you are in when you set them, meaning you can have different data usage settings for each profile.
+Data usage settings only apply to the Netflix profile you set them from, meaning you can have different data usage settings for each profile.
 If you are concerned about the total amount of data that Netflix uses, make sure to change this setting for each profile.